Rye bread: Types

 Pure rye bread contains only rye flour, without any wheat.
 German-style pumpernickel, a dark, dense, and close-textured loaf, is made from crushed or ground whole rye grains, usually without wheat flour, baked for long periods at a low temperature in a covered tin.
 Rye and wheat flours are often used to produce a rye bread with a lighter texture, color, and flavor than pumpernickel.
 "Light" or "dark" rye flour can be used to make rye bread; the flour is classified according to the amount of bran left in the flour after milling.
-Caramel or molasses for coloring and caraway fruits are often added to rye bread.
+Caramel or molasses for coloring and caraway seeds are often added to rye bread.
 In the United States, bread labeled as "rye" nearly always contains caraway unless explicitly labeled as "unseeded."
-In Canada (especially Montreal), bread labeled as "rye" often has no seeds, whereas bread labeled as "kimmel" is usually rye with caraway fruits.
+In Canada (especially Montreal), bread labeled as "rye" often has no seeds, whereas bread labeled as "kimmel" is usually rye with caraway seeds.
 Some unique rye bread recipes include ground spices such as fennel, coriander, aniseed, cardamom, or citrus peel.
 In addition to caramel and molasses, ingredients such as coffee, cocoa, or toasted bread crumbs are sometimes used for both color and flavor in very dark, bread-like pumpernickel.